LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 Care workers are no different from the people we help.
 Everyone needs to feel safe, seen and connected, and to know their basic needs will be met.
 Some of the ways we can take care of our mental health is to recognise that we are at risk of developing mental health problems and make sure we give ourselves the care and kindness we need to be able to help others.
 We also need to have clear boundaries and a good support system.

-\[Box\] Self-care and self-compassion are essential to remain emotionally strong.
+> Self-care and self-compassion are essential to remain emotionally strong.

 ## Setting boundaries